i-pi/i-pi/examples/features/ffdieletric/mace-polar+E-server/README.md

 The placement of `compute_BEC` is important: it is an instruction to the i-PI MACE wrapper, not a top-level `MACECalculator` argument.

 Use `device:cuda` for a CUDA GPU.
-Float32 is appropriate for this MD smoke test.
-For response validation or finite-difference comparisons, use `default_dtype: float64`.
+This example uses float64 so that response symmetry and finite-difference checks are not dominated by float32 roundoff.

 `start.extxyz` supplies the global electronic state expected by MACE-POLAR: neutral charge, singlet spin multiplicity, and zero external field.
 Change